THE WAYS WE PROTECT

 ¿Y si tu forma de protegerte fuera desaparecer?

-And what is understood today, gives you the freedom to move through it — your way.
+What was learned can be understood.
+And what is understood gives you the freedom to choose something different.

 “What we resist, persists.
 What we accept, transforms.”